 Getting your children the financial support they need

 Under Florida law, both parents have an obligation to financially support their children.
 Whether parents are divorced or were never married, each has a legal responsibility to contribute to their child’s upbringing.
 There are many expenses that go into raising a child, and it is important that parents are able to properly provide for their family even without being married.
-Noel A. Bobko, a Family Law Attorney with over 25 years of experience, makes the well-being of your children a top priority.
+Our Family Law attorneys make the well-being of your children a top priority.
 We work closely with our clients to help you create a support plan that is best for you and your kids.

 How is child support determined in Florida?

 Child support payments are calculated using the Florida Child Support Guidelines, which looks at each parent’s income and the number of children involved.
 The guidelines include a basic amount of child support obligations that show you the approximate amount you can be expected to pay, but this amount will be modified based on your specific situation.
 This amount is then divided between the parents based on their individual incomes.
-Mr. Bobko and his staff can help you figure out how much child support you may be obligated to pay or receive.
+Jessica M. VanValkenburgh, Esq., and her staff can help you figure out how much child support you may be obligated to pay or receive.

 Factors that affect child support payments